 A mammogram can show the following conditions:

-Calcifications are tiny mineral deposit in the breast tissue.
+Calcifications are tiny mineral deposits in the breast tissue.
 There are 2 types of calcifications:

 Macrocalcifications.
 These are larger calcium deposits that often mean worsening changes in the breast.
 These changes may include aging of the breast arteries, past injuries, or swelling or inflammation.